wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab_Info.md

 # Introduction
 Digital channels are now more impactful than ever.
-This labs are specially designed for the Cisco Live session.
+These labs are specially designed for the Cisco Live session.
 The main purpose of the labs is to give a clear understanding of New Digital Channels functionality.
-You will learn how to create and configure all digital channels including Chat, Email, Facebook, and SMS.
+You will learn how to create and configure all digital channels including Chat, Email, Facebook, Whatsapp and SMS.
 You will get a clear understanding of the scripts' logic and how to troubleshoot issues by using the debug console.

 ## Lab Topology
 <img align="middle" src="images/topology.png" width="1000" />